maxlanceund/equal-system/papers/Beyond-the-Boundary-academic-en.md

 All Equal System series papers are accessible via the following repository:
 https://github.com/maxlanceund/equal-system

-1. Lanceund, M. (2026a). *On the Limits of Meaning: A Verificationist Framework* (Version 2.0).
+1. Zhong, Shanzhen.
+(2026a). *On the Limits of Meaning: A Verificationist Framework* (Version 2.0).
-2. Lanceund, M. (2026b). *Uncertainty Subsumption: The Production, Locking, and Release of Certainty* (Version 1.0).
+2. Zhong, Shanzhen.
+(2026b). *Uncertainty Subsumption: The Production, Locking, and Release of Certainty* (Version 1.0).
-3. Lanceund, M. (2026c). *The Limited-Interval Principle: A Recurrent Structure in Life, Institutions, and Media* (Version 2.0).
+3. Zhong, Shanzhen.
+(2026c). *The Limited-Interval Principle: A Recurrent Structure in Life, Institutions, and Media* (Version 2.0).
-4. Lanceund, M. (2026d). *Boundary Acceleration: Signal Compression and Release Before the Boundary* (Version 2.0).
+4. Zhong, Shanzhen.
+(2026d). *Boundary Acceleration: Signal Compression and Release Before the Boundary* (Version 2.0).
-5. Lanceund, M. (2026e). *Signal, Exchange, and Institutional Stability: An Analysis of Private Property Based on the Limit Theory of Meaning* (Version 1.0).
+5. Zhong, Shanzhen.
+(2026e). *Signal, Exchange, and Institutional Stability: An Analysis of Private Property Based on the Limit Theory of Meaning* (Version 1.0).
-6. Lanceund, M. (2026f). *Survival Compulsion and U.S. Industrial Decline: A Causal Reconstruction in Political Economy* (Version 4.1).
+6. Zhong, Shanzhen.
+(2026f). *Survival Compulsion and U.S. Industrial Decline: A Causal Reconstruction in Political Economy* (Version 4.1).
-7. Lanceund, M. (2026g). *The Undefinability of Goodness, Virtue, and Justice* (Version 1.6).
+7. Zhong, Shanzhen.
+(2026g). *The Undefinability of Goodness, Virtue, and Justice* (Version 1.6).
-8. Lanceund, M. (2026h). *Who Is the Father?—Existential Confirmation, Gender Asymmetry, and the Fantasy of Certainty in Human Intimacy* (Version 2.0).
+8. Zhong, Shanzhen.
+(2026h). *Who Is the Father?—Existential Confirmation, Gender Asymmetry, and the Fantasy of Certainty in Human Intimacy* (Version 2.0).
-9. Lanceund, M. (2026i). *The Command Body and Kant: Toward an Empirical Path to Autonomy* (Version 2.0).
+9. Zhong, Shanzhen.
+(2026i). *The Command Body and Kant: Toward an Empirical Path to Autonomy* (Version 2.0).
-10. Lanceund, M. (2026j). *Beyond the Boundary: Equal System in Dialogue with the Philosophical Tradition* (Version 1.7).
+10. Zhong, Shanzhen.
+(2026j). *Beyond the Boundary: Equal System in Dialogue with the Philosophical Tradition* (Version 1.7).

 ### Philosophical Works